donquixote/drupal-entdisp/README.md

 There is a plugin layer added on top of this, which allows to expose specific edh combinations as "plugins" with a machine key and human name.
 In the future this API might be extended, so that some plugins may have configuration options.

-Entdish does provide views row plugins, and may soon provide an entityreference formatter, panel panes and other things, to make these plugins available whereever an entity or a part of an entity is meant to be displayed.
+Entdisp does provide views row plugins, and may soon provide an entityreference formatter, panel panes and other things, to make these plugins available whereever an entity or a part of an entity is meant to be displayed.

 ## Recommended use

 The idea is that developers write handler classes for low-level stuff like "wrap something in a div container with a class".
-And then implement hook_entdish_info() to make some combinations of display handlers available as plugins.
+And then implement hook_entdisp_info() to make some combinations of display handlers available as plugins.
 E.g. "Frontpage highlight picture", which could be a link wrapper, using an image style decorator, using an image field.

 ## Why?

-A lot of what EntDisH does could also be achieved with entity view modes, Field UI and Display Suite, or with theme preprocessors and entity or node templates.
+A lot of what EntDisP does could also be achieved with entity view modes, Field UI and Display Suite, or with theme preprocessors and entity or node templates.
 These systems do have limitations, however.

 Preprocessors and templates can become messy after some time.
 Especially, they usually cause your theme and/or modules to depend on site-specific configuration, such as bundles (node types) and field names.